jnuyens/freedomev/README.md

 https://www.youtube.com/embed/k7jbERL-Jd0

-**Upgrading to 2019.4 or higher is not yet supported, we are evaluating our options**
+**Upgrading to 2019.4 or higher needs additional work to get cron working **

 Or look at the **FAQ** below.

 FreedomEV repository.
 Unlocking the full potential of Linux on your Electric Vehicle!

+## Currently Supported Cars
-Getting ready to support Model S and X with ARM based MCU.
+Getting ready to support Model S and X with ARM based MCU (aka MCU1).

 Newer Model S and X and Model 3 have an Intel based MCU, porting should be doable; other location for persistent launch and storage might be needed as well as other adjustments.
 If you have root on such a car and would like to explore, contact us.
 Similar for other Electric Vehicles with Linux running on them.